HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 This part is the one that sends the Light Level calculated for the Voxels to their respective vertices.
 That part shouldn't be hard, right?
 WRONG!

 In order to get a decent gradient out each vertice, a Voxel's vertex light shouldn't always be the same as its local light level.
-It must take into consideration the light of it's neighbords as well, especially bordering chunks.
-For that, a 2D Convolution is run on the neighborhood of a voxel to define its 4 vertices' light level.
-This number is sent to the GPU in the UV Channel 3 (uv[3] for reference).
+It must take into consideration the light of it's neighbors as well, especially bordering chunks.
+For that, every vertice is assigned the highest light value out of the 4-voxel-junction it generates.

-Explaining like that seems easy, but it took me over a month to get it right  :(
+Explaining like that seems easy, but it took me over a month to get it right!

+Also note that the order in which the vertices are written heavily affects the order at which light information should be gathered.
+If you are developing a game and are creating voxels out of plain code, remember to create a standard order for drawing vertices.
+Clockwise rendering is the one I'm using in most (if not all) cases.

 ## Extra Lights

 Alright, now take everything that was just said in the entire past Section and LITERALLY double that.

 Extra Lights are lights that don't come from the sun (torches, magic, light switches, etc.).
 They are handled in a similar way, yet, they lack the ShadowCode 2.
 Whenever a Voxel contains both Natural Light and Extra Light information, the highest valued one will be used by the Shader.

+Note that Extra Lights are constantly calculated and directional Extra Lights are always deleted whenever the ShadowMapping stage kicks in.

 ## Custom Interpolation Shaders
 In order to get the modern look (and to work towards realism in a Voxel Lighting engine), we need to get perfect gradients between light levels.
 So for every pixel, there must have a gradient happening...
 Just imagine how hard and CPU intensive it would be to Lerp every pixel on the screen...